aio-libs/aiohttp-asyncmdnsresolver/docs/api.rst

         passed, it will be used to resolve mDNS queries.
 If not, a new instance will be created.

-    :param float timeout: The timeout for the mDNS query in seconds.
+    :param float mdns_timeout: The timeout for the mDNS query in seconds.
 If not provided the default timeout is 5 seconds.
+If the mdns_timeout is set to 0, the query will only use the cache and will not perform a new query.

    Example::